-The art of adornment is a unique nature of man.
-The material used always changed in time, from flowers to shells and bone, from ivory to, silver, gems and gold.
-It always changed based on the cultural elevation of the mankind.
-India being a “Gem-Bearing” country has always been a treasure of trove for travellers, traders as well as invaders.
-Indian jewellery with a history of over 5000 years, has never remained just as a craft, it evolved into an art.
+The art of adornment is unique to man.
+From flowers to shells and bone, and from ivory to silver, gems, and gold, man always had a fascination for adornment.
+The styles or aesthetics changed based on material and cultural advancements.
+India being a gem-bearing land was always seen as a treasure trove for travellers, traders, and invaders.
+With a history of over 5000 years, Indian jewellery has evolved beyond craft into art.

-The Indian love of jewellery means a love of beauty and aesthetic.
-In many antique designs, you can see an artist’s aspirations reaching its perfection.
-And it always conquered millions of mind!
+The Indian love of jewellery means a love of beauty and aesthetics.
+In many antique designs, you can see an artist’s aspirations seeking perfection.

-A typical Malayalee bride is adorned brightly with bridal jewellery from head to toe.
-We present some of the unique and traditional jewellery designs in Kerala.
+A typical Malayali bride is usually adorned brightly and lavishly with bridal jewellery.
+We present some of the unique and traditional jewellery designs of Kerala.

 It is an adornment for the head.
 This ornament is basically a piece of jewellery worn partially covering the forehead or parting of the hair.
-It is very similar to Sarpech in Rajasthan or Mang Tikka of other northern parts of India.
-However, the design and style of a Netti Chutti are very different from the other two head ornaments.
-A mix of gold, uncut diamonds and elongated emerald drops is using to make Nethi Chutti
+It is very similar to the Sarpech of Rajasthan or Mang Tikka of other northern parts of India.
+However, the design and style of a Netti (forehead) Chutti are very different from the other two head ornaments.
+A mix of gold, uncut diamonds, and elongated emerald drops is used to make the Netti Chutti.

 JADANAGAM (Hair Serpent)

 This traditional South Indian ornament is worn by brides and classical dancers to decorate their hair.
-Jadanagam is decorated in the kundan technique in which hundreds of Rubies, Emeralds, Amethysts and pieces of Rock crystal were inset into malleable gold foil and made flush with the surface of the ornament.
+Jadanagam is decorated using the kundan technique in which hundreds of rubies, emeralds, amethysts and pieces of rock crystal are inset into malleable gold foil and finished flush with the surface of the ornament.

-Thoda: It is another pattern of earring which is quite popular in Malabar area.
+Thoda: Thoda: It is another pattern of earring which is quite popular in the Malabar area.

-Jhumkas: This ornament is an eternal favourite design earrings that are in vogue since years for a gorgeous look than can harmonize with any occasion.
+Jhumkas: Jhumkas: This ornament has been an eternal favourite for the gorgeous look it imparts.
 Plenty of designs are available in Jhumkas.

-Jadau: Jadau is simply a way of using Kundan, Polki & Meenakari ornaments in an engraved setting.
-Gold foil is used to set Polki stones with meenakari at the back.
+Jadau: Jadau: Jadau is simply a way of using Kundan, Polki, and Meenakari ornaments in an engraved setting.
+Gold foil is used to set Polki stones with Meenakari at the back.

-Mukhuttis (nose rings) The origin of Mukhutti or nose-ring is from Maharashtra.
-There it is known as Nath.
-This exquisite ornament is of diamonds set in flower-shaped clusters of pearls.
-There is a different type of nose ornaments available.
-However, one of the most elegant is Nath of Maharashtra.
-Nose ornaments have been of different types and it has different names in different parts of India.
+Mukuttis (Nose Rings): The origin of the Mukutti can be traced to Maharashtra, where it is known as Nath/Nathni.
+This exquisite ornament is made of diamonds set in flower-shaped clusters of pearls.
+There are different types of nose ornaments.
+However, one of the most elegant is the Nathni of Maharashtra.
+Nose ornaments have different names in different parts of India.
 In north India, it is known as Latkan or Laung while in western India it is known as Nathni.

 Necklaces broadly can be classified into five: